flowerinthenight/spindle-cb/README.md

 );
 ```

-After instantiating the lock object, you will call the `Run(...)` function which will attempt to acquire a named lock at a regular interval (lease duration) until cancelled.
+After creating the lock object, you will call the `Run(...)` function which will attempt to acquire a named lock at a regular interval (lease duration) until cancelled.
 A `HasLock()` function is provided which returns true (along with the lock token) if the lock is successfully acquired.
 Something like:

 ```go
 import (